 There are 14 CBI programmes currently operating across the Caribbean, Asia, and Europe.
 The highest concentration, and the birthplace of CBI, happens to be in the Caribbean.
 The Caribbean is renowned for its ease and speed of processing and is home to five programmes, including the industry’s first and longest-running CBI option of St Kitts and Nevis.

 The CBI application process is multi-tiered and involves detailed paperwork, which includes both forms and supporting documents.
 In some jurisdictions, it can be a labour-intensive task for applicants.
-In other religions, it is more straightforward where the applicant receives clear instructions on how to proceed.
+In other regions, it is more straightforward where the applicant receives clear instructions on how to proceed.
 Along with speed and affordability, the ease of processing is particularly attractive to investors as it promises a smooth and hassle-free process.

 Here is a closer look at some of the industry’s most accessible options: